-Settlement Date
+Settlement Date July 26, 2005.

-June 26, 2007.

 Listing

-Application will be made to admit the Bonds to the Official List of the UKLA and to admit the Bonds to trading on the regulated market of the London Stock Exchange.
+Application has been made to admit the bonds to the Official List of the UK Listing Authority and to admit the bonds to trading on the regulated market of the London Stock Exchange.

-Taxation

-For a discussion of the Uruguayan and United States tax consequences associated with the Bonds, see "Taxation-Uruguayan Income Tax Consequences" and "Taxation-U.S. Federal Income Tax Consequences" in this prospectus supplement.
-Investors should consult their own tax advisors in determining the foreign, United States federal, state, local and any other tax consequences to them of the ownership and disposition of the Bonds.
+Taxation For a discussion of the Uruguayan and United States tax consequences associated with the bonds, see "Taxation-Uruguay Taxation" and "-United States Federal Taxation" in the accompanying prospectus.
+Investors should consult their own tax advisors in determining the foreign, United States federal, state, local and any other tax consequences to them of the ownership and disposition of the bonds.